hanhee-song/github-visualizer/README.md

 Users can input either the Github URL or the user, repo, and an optional subdirectory.
 The visualizer will retrieve and display the files in a graph.

 A node represents a file.
-The side of the node corresponds with the number of lines of code in the file.
+The size of the node corresponds with the number of lines of code in the file.
 An arrow from one node to another represents an interdependency.

 Users can double-click a node to highlight its links and display its contents, or double-click the same node to remove highlighting.
 Users can also click and drag nodes around.